 As well as cost control, management of working capital continues to be a priority.
-The net working capital increase of £1.2 million reflects an increase in stocks (£1.0 million) and a decrease in debtors (£0.5 million) and creditors (£0.7 million) compared with last year.
-Total outstanding debtor days at the year end remained unchanged from the previous year at 72 days.
-Although still high in UK terms, the debtor day statistic in both years includes our subsidiary in the Middle East whose debtor days were 155 days (2016: 130 days) and this is typical for the region.
-The debtor days for our main hire and sales business in the UK fell from 62 days last year to 54 days in 2017.
-Average debtor days for current unimpaired debts were a more respectable 37 days compared with 36 days last year.
+The net working capital increase of £4.3 million reflects an increase in stocks (£2.7 million), an increase in debtors (£2.1 million) and an increase in creditors (£0.5 million) compared with last year.
+Total outstanding debtor days at the year end remained virtually unchanged from the previous year at 73 days (2017: 72 days).
+Although still high in UK terms, the debtor day statistic in both years includes our subsidiary in the Middle East whose debtor days were 167 days (2017: 155 days) and this is typical for the region.
+The debtor days for our main hire and sales business in the UK remained unchanged from last year at 54 days.
+The group's average debtor days for current unimpaired debts also remained unchanged from last year at 37 days.

 Adequate provisions continue to be made for bad and doubtful debtors.
-In 2017, debts written off against the bad debt provision were £312,000 compared with £799,000 last year when the majority of which were in the Middle East, and there was a net charge of £451,000 (2016: £568,000) to the income statement from the bad debt provision, which is calculated on a consistent basis each year.
+In 2018 debts written off against the bad debt provision were 483,000 compared with £312,000 last year and there was a net charge of £711,000 (2017: £451,000) to the income statement from the bad debt provision, which was calculated on a consistent basis each year.
+Of the current year figures, £300,000 of the debts written off and £393,000 of the bad debt charge related to our subsidiary in the Middle East.

-Employer pension contributions of £920,000 (2016: £936,000) have been made by the group to the pension scheme in 2017.
-Pension scheme administration costs charged to the income statement in accordance with IAS 19 (2011) amounted to £150,000 (2016: £122,000).
-Pension contributions are discussed in more detail on page 15.
+Employer pension contributions of £120,000 (2017: £920,000) have been made by the group to the pension scheme in 2018.
+Pension scheme costs charged within administration expenses in the income statement in accordance with IAS 19 (2011) amounted to £563,000 (2017: £150,000).
+The current year charge includes £432,000 in respect of "Guaranteed Minimum Pension equalisation".
+Pensions are discussed in more detail on page 14 and in note 18 to the financial statements.